Human resources-Labor and collective bargaining conditions

-If a sponsor of a daycare center wishes to hire a pedagogical specialist or supplementary staff member without a recognized degree, a personnel approval must be applied for.
+If a provider of a child daycare facility wishes to employ a pedagogical specialist or supplementary staff member without a recognized qualification, personnel approval must be applied for.

 Dismissal of severely disabled persons and persons with equal rights; application for consent